halostatue/stars/README.md

 *   [bumptech/stud](https://github.com/bumptech/stud) - The Scalable TLS Unwrapping Daemon
 *   [fletcher/peg-multimarkdown](https://github.com/fletcher/peg-multimarkdown) - An implementation of MultiMarkdown in C, using a PEG grammar - a fork of jgm's peg-markdown.
 No longer under active development - see MMD 5.
 *   [b4winckler/macvim](https://github.com/b4winckler/macvim) - Vim - the text editor - for Mac OS X
-*   [antirez/linenoise](https://github.com/antirez/linenoise) - A small self-contained alternative to readline and libedit

 ## C\#